jaspector

 City Hall: 8:00 AM to 5:00 PM Monday-Friday

-Typical inspection sequence: No full city-published vertical inspection sequence found.
+Typical sequence: No full city-published vertical inspection sequence found.
 Public materials verify plan review, field inspections through Bureau Veritas, and for residential utility connection/reconnection a life, health, and safety inspection tied to certificate of occupancy.

-Do I need a building permit in Cooper, TX?
+01 Do I need a building permit in Cooper, TX?

 Cooper Code Chapter 4 states it is unlawful to erect, build, add to, or move any building within the city without first securing a permit.
 Plumbing permits required where city water or sewer service is furnished.
 Certificate of occupancy required before residential water utility connection or reconnection.

-How much does a building permit cost in Cooper, TX?
+02 How much does a building permit cost in Cooper, TX?

+Building permit fees in Cooper, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $76.92 for trade permits with valuation $10,000 or less; $100 base plus $100 per trade (max $400) for residential additions/alterations; $785.00 minimum for new residential (0-1,500 sq ft).
 Fees are calculated as: Valuation-based for commercial/multifamily; square-footage-based for new single-family residential; flat base plus per-trade for residential alterations/additions.
 Plan check fee: Included in Bureau Veritas schedules; $150 per plan for plan-review-only of new plan for previously reviewed dwelling.

-How do I apply for a building permit in Cooper, TX?
+03 How do I apply for a building permit in Cooper, TX?

-1. Confirm the parcel is inside Cooper city limits.
+To apply for a building permit in Cooper, TX, follow these steps: 1.
+Confirm the parcel is inside Cooper city limits.
 2. Contact City Hall for current permit submittal requirements.
 3. Submit the city permit application and required plans/documents to the city.
 4. Complete contractor registration form if applicable with company information, trade license number, and expiration.
 5. Bureau Veritas performs residential and commercial plan review.
 Contact applicant if revisions are needed.
 6. Once review is complete and fees are paid, the city issues the permit.
 7. Request required inspections through Bureau Veritas during construction.
 8. For residential utility connection or reconnection, obtain certificate of occupancy and life, health, and safety inspection before water service is connected or reconnected.

-How long does it take to get a building permit in Cooper, TX?
+04 How long does it take to get a building permit in Cooper, TX?

-How do I schedule a building inspection in Cooper, TX?
+05 How do I schedule a building inspection in Cooper, TX?

-Inspections can be scheduled via: Bureau Veritas main line, Bureau Veritas toll-free, Bureau Veritas inspections.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Cooper, TX via: Bureau Veritas main line, Bureau Veritas toll-free, Bureau Veritas inspections.
 Inspection requests submitted by 5:00 PM Monday-Friday are performed the next business day..

-Other cities in Delta County
+Other jurisdictions in Delta County.

-View all Delta County jurisdictions →
+All Delta County jurisdictions →